Neighborhood Challenge 2013

 Helping to support neighborhood projects!

 Whether it’s a neighborhood garden, a community swap, or a tool lending library, the Center for a New American Dream knows that your block, street, or neighborhood has an exciting project just waiting to come to life.
-That's why we launched the first-ever Get2gether Neighborhood Challenge.
+That's why we launched the first-ever Neighborhood Challenge in 2013.

-The Get2gether Neighborhood Challenge, held in Summer 2013, served as an opportunity for New Dream Teams across the country to raise funds for projects to improve their neighborhoods.
+The Neighborhood Challenge served as an opportunity for New Dreamers across the country to raise funds for projects through ioby's online crowdfunding platform.
+They also received New Dream matching grants of up to $1,000 for their projects!

 NOLA TimeBank Neighborhood Expansion (New Orleans, LA)